dantecatalfamo/Hak5-CloudC2-OpenRC/README.md

 To set things up, once you download the Cloud C2 zip file from the Hak5 website, and create the directory `/opt/cloudc2/` on your Alpine Linux system.
-Then extract the files and copy `c2_community-linux-32` (or whichever matches your architecture) to the newly created `/opt/cloudc2/`.
+Then extract the files and copy `c2_community-linux-32` to the newly created `/opt/cloudc2/`.
+If you're on a non-x86 platform, you'll have to select the corresponding binary and modify the `init.d` file to point to the correct path.

 NOTE: `c2_community-linux-64` will not work on Alpine Linux.
 It's dynamically linked to `/lib64/ld-linux-x86-64.so.2`, which doesn't